Treatment Options For Someone Suffering From Depression

 - Physical effects, such as headaches, muscle pain or nausea,

 - Confusion following treatment, which can last a few minutes or hour,

 - And finally, memory loss, which can range from forgetting conversations or events right before, to forgetting things from weeks, months, and even years back.

 For more information regarding ECT, check out our blog on TMS vs. ECT.

-Remember, all of these treatment options are best utilized as a comprehensive approach to treating depression.
+Remember, all of these treatment options for depression are best utilized as a comprehensive approach.
 Be sure to discuss all options with your provider.